sungminkim627/math-ride/README.md

 # 🚗 Math Ride

 **Math Ride** is a fast-paced educational game where players drive a car and must quickly pick the correct arithmetic math answers by switching lanes before time runs out!
-This was my first-ever coding project, and I built everything from scratch—including the music.
+This was my first-ever coding project from highschool (2018), and I built everything from scratch—including the music.
 It was the project that sparked my passion for programming.

 ## 🎯 Features
 ✅ Lane-switching mechanics